apache/calcite/site/_docs/howto.md

 To import, go to *Preferences > Editor > Code Style*, click the gear next to "scheme", then *Import Scheme > IntelliJ IDEA Code Style XML*.

-Once the importer is finished, navigate to the method `JdbcTest.testWinAgg` with *Navigate > Symbol* and enter `testWinAgg`.
+Once the importer is finished, test the project setup.
+For example, navigate to the method `JdbcTest.testWinAgg` with *Navigate > Symbol* and enter `testWinAgg`.
 Run the `testWinAgg` by right-clicking and selecting *Run* (or the equivalent key shortcut sequence).
+Once you run it, you can also invoke it from debugger.

 If you encounter an error while running the `JdbcTest.testWinAgg` , run the following Maven command from the command line: